faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 ---

-I joined Medium last week and I read this today on the *The Medium Blog*.
+I joined Medium last week and I read this today on *The Medium Blog*.

 <a href="https://medium.com/blog/why-weve-suspended-partner-program-accounts-this-week-05ed38fca4c3" target="_blank" rel="noopener">"Why we've suspended some Partner Program accounts this week."</a>